Melbourne: Climate

-Melbourne has a temperate oceanic climate (Köppen climate classification Cfb) with warm summers and cool winters.
+Melbourne has a temperate oceanic climate (Köppen climate classification Cfb), with warm summers and cool winters.
 Melbourne is well known for its changeable weather conditions, mainly due to it being located on the boundary of hot inland areas and the cool southern ocean.
 This temperature differential is most pronounced in the spring and summer months and can cause strong cold fronts to form.
 These cold fronts can be responsible for varied forms of severe weather from gales to thunderstorms and hail, large temperature drops and heavy rain.
-Winters, however, are usually very stable, but rather damp and often cloudy—though not as cloudy as inland areas or places farther west like Warrnambool due to Melbourne's downwind placement relative to the prevailing westerlies, as evident by its dry winters by southern Victorian standards.
-The city, however, is exposed to southerly and southwesterly systems as manifested by the overcast, drizzly winters.
+Winters, while exceptionally dry by southern Victorian standards, are nonetheless drizzly and overcast.
+The lack of winter rainfall is because of Melbourne's rain shadowed location between the Otway and Macedon Ranges, which block much of the rainfall arriving from the north and west.

-Port Phillip is often warmer than the surrounding oceans and/or the land mass, particularly in spring and autumn; this can set up a "bay effect", similar to the "lake effect" seen in colder climates, where showers are intensified leeward of the bay.
+Port Phillip is often warmer than the surrounding oceans or the land mass, particularly in spring and autumn; this can set up a "bay effect rain", where showers are intensified leeward of the bay.
 Relatively narrow streams of heavy showers can often affect the same places (usually the eastern suburbs) for an extended period, while the rest of Melbourne and surrounds stays dry.
-Overall, the area around Melbourne is, owing to the rain shadow of the Otway Ranges, nonetheless drier than average for southern Victoria.
+Overall, the area around Melbourne is, owing to its rain shadow, nonetheless significantly drier than average for southern Victoria.
 Within the city and surrounds, rainfall varies widely, from around 425 mm at Little River to 1250 mm on the eastern fringe at Gembrook.
 Melbourne receives 48.6 clear days annually.
 Dewpoint temperatures in the summer range from 9.5 to 11.7 C.

 Melbourne is also prone to isolated convective showers forming when a cold pool crosses the state, especially if there is considerable daytime heating.
 These showers are often heavy and can include hail, squalls, and significant drops in temperature, but they often pass through very quickly with a rapid clearing trend to sunny and relatively calm weather and the temperature rising back to what it was before the shower.
 This can occur in the space of minutes and can be repeated many times a day, giving Melbourne a reputation for having "four seasons in one day", a phrase that is part of local popular culture.
 The lowest temperature on record is -2.8 C, on 21 July 1869.
 The highest temperature recorded in Melbourne city was 46.4 C, on 7 February 2009.
-While snow is occasionally seen at higher elevations in the outskirts of the city, it has not been recorded in the Central Business District since 1986.
+While snow is occasionally seen at higher elevations in the outskirts of the city, and dustings were observed in 2020, it has not been recorded in the central business district since 1986.